vegaprotocol/specs/protocol/0050-EPOC-epochs.md

-Correction: As we cannot (at this point) control the block into which a particular transaction goes, for Sweetwater the epoch changes will be done as described in the beginning without a synchronizing block: There is a time (determined by the [network parameter](#network-parameters) `epoch_length`), when a new epoch starts.
+Correction: As we cannot (at this point) control the block into which a particular transaction goes, for Sweetwater the epoch changes will be done as described in the beginning without a synchronising block: There is a time (determined by the [network parameter](#network-parameters) `epoch_length`), when a new epoch starts.
 The last block in every epoch is the first block that has a blocktime exceeding the length of its epoch, i.e., the later blocks then go into the next epoch.
-In a later version we will have better control of the mempool, and then can add a synchronizing block.
+In a later version we will have better control of the mempool, and then can add a synchronising block.

 ## Fringe cases